unm-historiography/metahistory/essays/thematic/historical-fiction.md

     image-url="masters-of-rome.jpg"
     source="https://thumbs.worthpoint.com/zoom/images1/1/0311/15/lot-mccullough-masters-rome-caesar_1_d02084033a241c6eae14ca6518e31ee5.jpg" %}

-Great examples of this [Colleen McCullough]'s(https://en.wikipedia.org/wiki/Colleen_McCullough) [Masters of Rome](https://en.wikipedia.org/wiki/Colleen_McCullough#Masters_of_Rome_series) novels and HBOs _Rome_.
+Great examples of this are [Colleen McCullough]'s(https://en.wikipedia.org/wiki/Colleen_McCullough) [Masters of Rome](https://en.wikipedia.org/wiki/Colleen_McCullough#Masters_of_Rome_series) novels and HBOs _Rome_.
 These well-research works enliven the world of [pre-Christian Rome](https://en.wikipedia.org/wiki/Ancient_Rome#Empire_%E2%80%93_the_Principate) huring us into the excitement and intrigue of the Rome of Julius Caesar and Augustus Caesar, by using dialogue, personal interactions, and transitional events.
 While not drawn directly from the historical record, these contrived elements enhance the histories of the primary actors.
-McCullough's books tell of the rise to power and rule of Roman men whose names are familiar to us: [Gauis Marius](https://en.wikipedia.org/wiki/Gaius_Marius) (_The First man in Rome_), [Lucius Cornelius Sulla](https://en.wikipedia.org/wiki/Sulla) (_The Grass Crown_), [Gaius Julius Caesar](https://en.wikipedia.org/wiki/Gaius_Julius_Caesar_(proconsul)) (_Caesar_), [Augustus Caesar](https://www.ancient.eu/augustus/).
-While not academic narratives, these works instill life and vibrancy to history that lures us into the world of these men of Rome.
+McCullough's books tell of the rise to power and rule of Roman men whose names are familiar to us: [Gauis Marius](https://en.wikipedia.org/wiki/Gaius_Marius) (_The First man in Rome_), [Lucius Cornelius Sulla](https://en.wikipedia.org/wiki/Sulla) (_The Grass Crown_), [Gaius Julius Caesar](https://en.wikipedia.org/wiki/Gaius_Julius_Caesar_(proconsul)) (_Caesar_), and  [Augustus Caesar](https://www.ancient.eu/augustus/).
+While not academic narratives, these works instill life and vibrancy to history, luring us into their Rome.

 ### Narrative and the ‘Rosenberg Paradox’

 In examining the utility of historical fiction in the study of history, we must take a brief look at the primary tool used in history and every other field of endeavor: **Narrative**.
-Human history, even our lives today, is wrought with narrative.
-But what is narrative?
+Human history, even our lives today, is wrought with narrative.[^White1]  But what is narrative?
 Can history or anything else, for that matter, be communicated without it?

+> blockquote Within professional historical studies...the narrative has been viewed for the most part neither as a product of a theory nor as the basis for a method, but rather as a form of discourse which may or may not be used for the repre- sentation of historical events, depending upon whether the primary aim is to describe a situation, analyze an historical process, or tell a story.[White2]

 [Narrative](https://www.vocabulary.com/dictionary/narrative) is that process of conveying information through a story.
-With the exception of numerical data, everything we say and write is part of a narrative.
-We are story tellers at heart, and it is through stories that we add meaning to events, and data.
+With the exception of numerical data, everything we say and write is part of a narrative.[White1]  We are story tellers at heart, and it is through stories that we add meaning to events, and data.
 Though argued by many, including [Michel _Foucault_](https://en.wikipedia.org/wiki/Michel_Foucault), [Jean-Francios _Lyotard_](https://en.wikipedia.org/wiki/Jean-Fran%C3%A7ois_Lyotard), and [Alun _Munslow_](https://en.wikipedia.org/wiki/Alun_Munslow), it is [Alex Rosenberg](http://www.alexrose46.com/) (a Professor of Philosophy and author of two historical novels) who makes the most direct assault on narrative’s utility painting a bold target on historians use of the tool.

 {% include figure.html
    class="img-right"